 Official Mandatory Fancy Bio

-Co-founder & CEO of Superhuman Labs.
+Co-founder & CEO of Project Evo.
 Arman helps people uncover their unique craft and create self-directed lives at ArmanAssadi.com — the #1 resource for solopreneurs.
 He is a contempo philosopher, consultant, and former Googler.

 Arman is also an obsessive world traveler.
 His top five favorite countries (so far) are Cambodia, New Zealand, Cuba, Thailand, and Spain.
 As he says:

-Teaching is my craft, reading is my fuel, soccer is my passion, photography is my hobby, music is my love, and travel feeds my soul.
+Teaching is my craft, reading is my fuel, philosophy is my passion, soccer is my recreation, music is my love, and travel feeds my soul.

 He is based in San Francisco, CA.